Horizon-LEAD/irtx-jsprit/README.md

 Note that the memory available to Java can be configured using the `-Xmx` option and by appending a size of the format `1024M` to define the amount in megabytes or `20G` to define the amount in gigabytes.

+For test runs, it is recommended to divert from the standard value of `10000` iterations that is configured.
+Values like `1000` or `2000` will give results much quicker.

 ## Standard scenarios

 For the Lyon living lab, some standard scenarios can be run.
-Initially, the preparationl steps need to be performed.
+Initially, the preparation steps need to be performed.
 After, individual scenarios can be evaluated/

 ### Preparation